tappzz/linux-vpn-auto-connect/README.md

 >nmcli connection show

-### In this list, you need to find the type of your actual Internet connection, e.g., "Wired connection 1", and the UUID number of your current VPN connection.
+### In this list, you need to find the name of your actual Internet connection, e.g., "Wired connection 1", and the UUID number of your current VPN connection.

 >nmcli connection edit "Wired connection 1"